vbookshelf/Automated-Wheat-Counter/README.md

 #### Server Deployment

 The frontend and backend code is available in this repo.
+The models were too large to be uploaded.
+Please download them from the Kaggle notebook.
+There are two models: seg_model.pt and reg_model.pt.
+Please put both models into the folder called 'flask' before uploading the folder called 'wheat-backend' to your server.

 The code is set up to be run as a Docker container.
 The code is based on this video tutorial:

 Julian Nash docker and flask video tutorial<br>
 https://www.youtube.com/watch?v=dVEjSmKFUVI